redhat-cip/dci-pipeline/README.md

 `GITHUB_LOGIN` variable to use `https`.
 The ssh key needs to be without password for the automation to work.

+For dci-pipeline-check to vote like a regular CI system on GitHub, set the variable `GITHUB_VOTING_REPOS` to a regexp matching the repositories you want to vote on.
+Your GitHub token needs the rights to vote for this to work.

 It also works for a Gerrit review from <https://softwarefactory-project.io/r> :

 ```ShellSession
 $ dci-pipeline-check 19837 -p my-pool ocp-4.10-vanilla workload
 ```

-To vote on Gerrit reviews, you need to set the `GERRIT_SSH_ID` variable.
+To vote on Gerrit reviews, you need to set the `GERRIT_SSH_ID` to point to the ssh key name (key without password) and the `GERRIT_SSH_LOGIN` variables.

 `dci-pipeline-check` uses the same configuration files as `dci-pipeline-schedule`.